Farm to Food Lab logo

 SEEAG educator leading Farm Lab Part 1 at an elementary school, engaging students in an interactive lesson

-In this classroom presentation, we aim to establish and strengthen the young students’ connection to agriculture and our food.
+In this classroom presentation and skit, we aim to establish and strengthen the young students’ connection to agriculture and our food.
 This presentation is the foundation in agricultural literacy, and is the first building block in our comprehensive third grade curriculum.

 This 1-hour lesson includes: